Originally posted in 2011…

 Made of all Swiss goods–batiste, galoon beading, blue bow handloom insertion and edging–it is guaranteed to present sweet dreams.

-This handloom is also one of my all time favorites.
+This handloom is one of my all time favorites.

-I’m going to tell you about it though I sometimes hesitate to be “instructive” for fear of offending many of you who are likely well informed on the topic.
-For the few beginners amongst us, though, I am going to give you my standard classroom “lecture” on the difference between Swiss handlooms and Swiss embroideries.
+Even though I often hesitate to be “instructive” for fear of offending many of you who are likely well informed on the topic, I’m going to tell you about it anyway.
+For the few beginners amongst us I am going to give my standard classroom “lecture” on the difference between Swiss handlooms and Swiss embroideries.

-Now, I am no expert on any subject, least of all the history and development of heirloom goods.
+Now, I make no claim to be an expert on any subject, least of all the history and development of heirloom goods.
 But the information I am sharing with you was given to me by reliable sources, so I trust their accuracy.

 For generations, the making of Swiss handlooms has been a cottage industry.A family would focus on one particular pattern and invest in the “handloom” to make this pattern.
 They were mechanized but not motorized, thus the name hand loom.